Special personal income tax regime for seafarers

 Farmers who employ farm workers in seasonal work between 1 April and 30 November may pay personal income tax in the amount of 15% from the salaries of these employees, but not less than 0.70 euro on each day of employment.

-Seasonal agricultural work includes: seasonal work on sowing or planting fruit trees, berry and vegetables, tending sown areas and plantations, harvesting, sorting fruit, berries and vegetables.
+Seasonal agricultural work includes: seasonal work on sowing or planting fruit trees, berry and vegetables, tending sown areas and plantations, harvesting, sorting fruit, berries and vegetables as well as picking stones in areas of sowing, plantations and grasslands.
 Driving tractor machinery is not considered to be the work of the agricultural season.

 Seasonal agricultural worker income tax may be applied if in the taxation year period from 1 April to 30 November:

 - a seasonal agricultural worker is employed in seasonal agricultural work for not more than 90 calendar days at one or several disbursers of seasonal agricultural worker income together;

 - the seasonal agricultural worker income obtained at one or several disbursers of seasonal agricultural worker income together does not exceed 3000 euro;

 - in the four-month period prior to the commencement of the work of the agricultural season for the benefit of the seasonal farm worker, the employment legal relationship has not existed with the same income disburser or an enterprise contract has not been entered into.

 The seasonal agricultural worker income tax shall be calculated, withheld and paid into the single tax account by the income disburser by the 23rd date of the month following the month in which the seasonal agricultural worker was employed.